sahithyandev/s3/src/content/docs/operating-systems/20-hdd-scheduling.md

 ### SCAN

+Aka. elevator algorithm.
 Sweeps both directions in turn.
 Move the head in one direction, servicing all requests along the way; then reverse direction.

 Uniform wait time.
 Reduces variance.
 Either ends may wait longer.